Fleek-PIatform/website/src/content/billing/crypto-payments/crypto-payment-plans/index.md

 ---
 title: 'Crypto Payments'
 date: 2023-03-18
 desc: 'It is possible to pay for your plan using crypto.
-We take L1 and L2 payments....'
+We take L1 and L2 payments.'
 thumbnail: './dns-fleek.png'
 image: './dns-fleek.png'
 ---